PREVENTATIVE APPROACHES IN HACKNEY

 SOLUTION

-In January 2021, two colleagues and myself set up a fortnightly forum open to all Council, voluntary and healthcare staff to discuss preventative ways of working, and to develop models that could embed this way of working.
+In 2021 as part of the Change Support Team, I led a fortnightly forum open to all Council, voluntary and healthcare staff to discuss preventative ways of working, and to develop models that could embed this way of working.

 We developed three strands to test: peer support, a digital tool to aide holistic conversations and referrals, and Link Work.